Citizen Involvement

-When it comes to health-related decisions, including those on health promotion and disease prevention, choices are often made by professionals, policymakers, or financial departments.
-While they bring expertise, they may overlook the daily realities of those most affected — citizens and patients.
-Without these perspectives, investments risk being based on assumptions, leading to solutions that are less effective or less trusted.
+Health-related decisions – including those about prevention and health promotion – are often made by professionals, policymakers or finance departments.
+While their expertise is essential, these decisions may overlook the daily realities of those most affected: citizens and patients.
+Without their perspectives, investments risk being based on assumptions, leading to solutions that are less effective, less equitable, or less trusted.

 At Invest4Health, we see this as a critical gap.
-Health investments are not just financial models; they shape communities, services, and lives.
-That is why we created the Citizen Patient Advisory Group (CPAG): to ensure citizens and patients are active contributors, not passive recipients.
+Health investments are not just financial models; they shape communities, services and people’s lives.
+To address this, we created the Citizen–Patient Advisory Group (CPAG) to ensure that citizens and patients are active contributors rather than passive recipients.

-The CPAG brings together 11 members from across Europe, recruited through an open call and interviews.
-Acting in a personal capacity, they provide independent input, helping the project embed citizen voices into health financing, governance, and innovation.
+The CPAG brings together 11 members from across Europe, selected through an open call and interview process.
+Acting in a personal capacity, they provide independent input to the project.
+Their role is to help embed citizen–patient involvement into health financing and investment models, governance and decision-making structures, and innovation in prevention and health promotion.

 CPAG members